-Different types of pool shock can make a difference to the time required before swimming so the first piece of advice advice would be to read the manufacturers instructions on the packaging.
+Different types of pool shock can make a difference to the time required before swimming so the first piece of advice would be to read the manufacturer’s instructions on the packaging.
 This should tell you how long after shocking a pool before swimming can recommence and how much pool shock to use.

 There are two main types of Chlorine shock (that is, shock containing Chlorine) which are Calcium Hypochlorite (often referred to as Cal-Hypo) and Dichloroisocyanuric acid (often referred to as Di-Chlor).

 You can also buy a liquid chlorine shock which doesn’t require pre-mixing or dissolving as chlorinated pool shock in powder or granulated form does.

 ALWAYS READ THE INSTRUCTIONS ON THE PACKAGING!

-Non-chlorine shocks are known as Oxidizing shock.
-They contain no chlorine but instead uses oxygen to to remove contaminants from the pool.
-With this type of shock you can usually swim in as little as 20 minutes after adding it to your pool.
+With this type of shock, you can usually swim in as little as 20 minutes after adding it to your pool.
 However, Oxidizing shock will not get rid of algae so you will need chlorine shock for that.

 One of the most popular on Amazon is the In The Swim Chlorine-Free Oxidizing Pool Shock which comes in 24 handy 1 pound bags.

 Can you over shock a pool?

 You can add too much shock to your swimming pool.
 Often this happens with new pool owners when they have to do their first pool shock.
 Although they may correctly work out how much shock to add, when they add the shock they might see cloudy pool water develop so they start panicking and add more shock.